stephaneVercouillieBMID/slate/source/index.html.md

 # Introduction

-This documentation describes our implementation of itsme(r) Login, which conforms to the OpenID Connect 1.0 specifications.
-Except specified otherwise, itsme(r)  follows the official OpenId Connect Core 1.0 specifications.
+This documentation describes our implementation of itsme(r) Login, which conforms to the [OpenID Connect 1.0](http://openid.net/specs/openid-connect-core-1_0.html) specifications.

-As specified in OpenID Connect Discovery 1.0 https://openid.net/specs/openid-connect-discovery-1_0.html, itsme(r) exposes an OpenID Provider Configuration Document at the following URL
+itsme(r) Login is a service provided by Belgian Mobile ID As specified in OpenID Connect Discovery 1.0 https://openid.net/specs/openid-connect-discovery-1_0.html, itsme(r) exposes an OpenID Provider Configuration Document at the following URL

 [https://merchant.itsme.be/oidc/.well-known/openid-configuration](https://merchant.itsme.be/oidc/.well-known/openid-configuration).